hazelcast/hazelcast-reference-manual/src/Map-Eviction.md

 Let's describe each element:

 - `time-to-live-seconds`: Maximum time in seconds for each entry to stay in the map.
 If it is not 0, entries that are older than this time and not updated for this time are evicted automatically.
 Valid values are integers between 0 and `Integer.MAX VALUE`.
 Default value is 0, which means infinite.
 If it is not 0, entries are evicted regardless of the set `eviction-policy`.
 - `max-idle-seconds`: Maximum time in seconds for each entry to stay idle in the map.
 Entries that are idle for more than this time are evicted automatically.
-An entry is idle if no `get`, `put`, `EntryProcessor.process` or `containsKey` is called.
+An entry is idle if no `get`, `put`, `EntryProcessor.process` or `containsKey` is called on it.
 Valid values are integers between 0 and `Integer.MAX VALUE`.
 Default value is 0, which means infinite.
 - `eviction-policy`: Valid values are described below.
 	- NONE: Default policy.
 If set, no items will be evicted and the property `max-size` will be ignored.
 You still can combine it with `time-to-live-seconds` and `max-idle-seconds`.
 	- LRU: Least Recently Used.
 	- LFU: Least Frequently Used.

+	Apart from the above values, you can also develop and use your own eviction policy.
+Please see the [Custom Eviction Policy section](#custom-eviction-policy).

 - `max-size`: Maximum size of the map.
 When maximum size is reached, the map is evicted based on the policy defined.
 Valid values are integers between 0 and `Integer.MAX VALUE`.
-Default value is 0.
+Default value is 0, which means infinite.
 If you want `max-size` to work, set the `eviction-policy` property to a value other than NONE.
 Its attributes are described below.
 	- `PER_NODE`: Maximum number of map entries in each cluster member.
 This is the default policy.
 If you use this option, please note that you cannot set the `max-size` to a value lower than `(partition-count/member-count)` (Partition count is 271 by default).

 		`<max-size policy="PER_NODE">5000</max-size>`